MghRafiq/Enigma_Machine/README.md

 - Perfect for quick testing the key set up and the cipher function

 ### **2️ Desktop Simulator (Visual)**
-- it requires a git clone, and getting inside the project's repository in your terminal
+- It requires a git clone, and getting inside the project's repository in your terminal
-- pip install pygame
+- Pip install pygame
-- python main.py
+- Python main.py
 - First : you will need to set up the key in the terminal by following the instructions
 - After the key configuration, you will have a Pop-up screen where you can type your messages and see the function and the encyphered text in real-time

-### **File Descriptions**
+### **Project Structure**

 | File | Purpose |
 |------|---------|